 - Network Providers accept the Allowed Amount as full payment.
 You do not have to pay the difference between their total charges and the Allowed Amount. - If you see a Non-Network Provider, without obtaining Prior Approval, the Plan will not cover your care.

-Calendar Year Benefit Maximums
+Plan Year Benefit Maximums

-The Calendar Year Benefit maximums are listed on your Outline of Coverage.
+The Plan Year Benefit maximums are listed on your Outline of Coverage.
 For example the Plan has a visit limit for PT/OT/ST. After the Plan has provided maximum benefits, you must pay all charges.
-Please contact your employer or BCBSVT customer service at the number listed on the back of your ID card if you have specific questions about the terms of the Plan.
+Please contact your employer or BCBSVT if you have specific questions about the terms of the Plan.